NickMC05/ENGG1340_Group70/README.md

 # ENGG1340_Group70
 TEAM MEMBERS:
-Nicholas Wilson Kurniawan 3036011720
+-Nicholas Wilson Kurniawan 3036011720
-Dorjderem Namsraijav 3035962362
+-Dorjderem Namsraijav 3035962362
-Richie Wilynnton 3036094332
+-Richie Wilynnton 3036094332
-Guo Pengyu 3036105507
+-Guo Pengyu 3036105507
-Cheung Tsz Wing 3036067262
+-Cheung Tsz Wing 3036067262

 DESCRIPTION OF OUR GAME:
 Text-Based 3D-Racing Game->
-The goal of the game is to finish the racecourse in the shortest possible time.
+-The goal of the game is to finish the racecourse in the shortest possible time.
 But be careful!
 Going off track will significantly slow down the car, so make sure to stay on track, especially when going around curvatures!

-Player is able to steer the car left and right, and speed up/slow down the car.
+-Player is able to steer the car left and right, and speed up/slow down the car.

-Controls-
+-Controls-
 "A" - Steer Left
 "D" - Steer Right
 "W" - Speed up